TuJaKu/BakumatsuGlossary/README.md

-# Glossary about the Bakumatsu-period of Japanese history (1853-1869).
-Content is still incomplete but the code portion is done.
+A glossary of key terms from the **Bakumatsu period (1853-1869)**, the final years of the Edo period in Japan.